minoa-lang/reference/src/items/statics.md

 Static values may also be allocated as thread local storage, using the weak `tls` keyword before the `static` keyword.
 Tls statics are unique to the thread they are running on and are not shared with other threads.

-Unlike static items, a thread local static can be mutable without requiring [interior mutability](../type-system/interior-mutability.md), as it can only be accessed from the current thread.
+Unlike static items, a thread local static can be mutable without requiring [interior mutability], as it can only be accessed from the current thread.

 ## Statics and generics [↵](#static-items)